 Footpath Feasting: the Best Lao Khao Soi in Luang Prabang

-“The best Lao khao soi in Luang Prabang is over there,” our guide Bounmee informed us, pointing across the road, soon after we began our temple tour – which actually appeared to be starting out as a foodie walk.
+“The best Lao khao soi in Luang Prabang is over there,” our guide Bounmee informed us proudly, pointing across the road, soon after we began our temple tour – which seemed to be starting out as a foodie walk.

-A few minutes earlier Bounmee was introducing us to kee meow or ‘cat poo’ biscuits, which we saw a woman making in the shop-front bakery at her home, and minutes later he was telling us about a duck noodle soup joint down the street.
+A few minutes earlier Bounmee had been introducing us to kee meow or ‘cat poo’ biscuits, which we watched a woman making in the shop-front bakery of her home, and minutes later he was telling us about a terrific duck noodle soup joint down the street.

 Now, we were strolling along Manomai Road and Bounmee was directing our attention to a simple, squat, open-fronted timber and corrugated iron shed, with a handful of wooden tables inside.
 There was no sign and nothing whatsoever to identify the dilapidated eatery as Luang Prabang’s best khao soi place.